syedmouaazfarrukh/syedmouaazfarrukh/README.md

 Hi Everyone! 👋🏻

-I'm an undergrad of EE(CS) currently working as the Chairperson IEEE UET Lahore and member of Planning Committee AWS Community Pakistan developing communities and empowering the youth. 🛠.
+I'm an undergrad of EE(CS) @ UET LHR, currently working as the Chairperson of IEEE UET Lahore and member of Planning Committee at AWS Community Pakistan aimed at developing communities and empowering the youth.

 I've worked as Front-end & UI/UX developer for the past 2 years and now transitioning towards Cloud/DevOps Engineering.
-Meanwhile I also freelance in the field of Ai/ML. 🚀☁️
+Meanwhile I'm also a freelancer doing various projects in Ai/ML. 🚀☁️

-In addition to this, having a product oriented mindset I've worked multiple Hackathons, coming up with innovative products and further providing assistance to bring new ones into the eco-system 🦾
+In addition to this, having a product oriented mindset I've won & arranged multiple Hackathons introducing innovative products and further providing assistance to bring new ones into the eco-system 🦾

 📫 You can reach out to on these handles: